Dan-gun, Hand Conditioning, and the Pseudo Soodo

 Our students have the option to pursue conditioning of the hand - so I do present it as an optional part of their training.
 However, considering that most nowadays don't actively condition their hands, I usually present a variant to the tool as it is commonly practiced in Taekwondo and Karate halls.
 This is a variation where we use the corner of the heel palm rather than the blade of the hand.

 The best thing about this type of weapon is that you can create a fairly formidable self defence tool easily and immediately.
 It is also very similar to the heel palm strike - which we teach as part of a beginner's 'self defence' bag of tricks when they first step into our school.

-To effect this all you've got to do is to flex the hand towards the thumb side of the forearm when the shuto is extended in front of your face.
+Start by flexing the hand towards the thumb side of the forearm when the shuto is extended in front of your face.
 Then you make a very shallow hollow in your palm as you tense the muscles in the heel of your palm.
-The corner of the heel palm.
-It should be fairly easy to dinstinguish which out of that lineup hurts the least.
+The corner of the heel palm is where you make contact.

 Try smacking the ground with the front face of your knuckles held in a fist - an uncomfortable proposition for most beginners.
 Then try it again with your shuto or the blade of your hand.
 Then with the heel palm.
 Lastly, turn the heel palm so you are hitting with only the corner of the heel palm.

 It's easy to see how the heel palm is a good beginner self defence tool.
 You can strike a hard target with little chance of hurting your own hand.
 Angling it so it makes contact with only the side of the heel palm is a very elegant modification.
 In doing so the modern martial artist can improve their confidence in using this traditional technique.
 As your confidence grows, you can then depend on it more readily, then incorporate it as a ubiquitous part of your bag of skills.

 [ Traditional Taekwondo Perth | Testimonials | YouTube | Subscribe | Sitemap ]